 SSCS Threats in the Dependency Stage

-In the Dependency Stage, the focus is on integrating third-party libraries, frameworks, and packages into the software
+In the Dependency Stage, the focus is on integrating third-party libraries, frameworks, and packages into the software.
+Above all, this phase is risky because vulnerabilities in dependencies often spread silently across the pipeline.

 - Outdated or Vulnerable Dependencies